dspcoder-org/alpha/Garbage/10104_merge_two_sorted_linked_list/readme.md

 ## Problem Description

-Given the heads of two sorted singly linked lists, your task is to merge the two lists into a single sorted linked list.
+Given two sorted linked lists, write a function to merge them into a single sorted linked list.
+The new list should be made by splicing together the nodes of the first two lists.

 ## Examples